cyberphone/doc/payments/review-secure-payment-confirmation.md

 ### Background
-In 2020 Google and Stripe prototyped a system consisting of PaymentRequest, a browser-resident (built-in) payment handler, and using FIDO/WebAuthn as authenticator.
+In 2020 Google and Stripe prototyped a system consisting of PaymentRequest, a browser-resident (built-in) payment handler, and using FIDO/WebAuthn for authentication.

 By building the payment handler inside of the browser itself, SPC could do the things that ordinary (transiently downloaded and untrusted), web code cannot including